How do I view my schedule on MyMack?

 Can I rent or buy a laptop through the college?

 Yes!
-You can purchase a laptop through Merrimack’s information department by following this link.
+You can purchase a laptop through Merrimack’s information technology department.

 I am a transfer student.
 Is there anything special for me?